 Things to note:

-- Once the folder structure meets the requirement, zip up production volume for database upload.
+Once the folder structure meets the requirement, zip the production volume for your database upload.

 The following image file formats are supported: